 - 2. Remove ashes frequently.
 Embers can roll out the door and create a fire hazard.
 Maintain a 1" minimum ash base. - 3.
-If glass becomes darkened through slow burning or poor wood, it can readily be cleaned with fireplace glass cleaner when the stove is cold.
+If glass becomes darkened through slow burning or poor wood, it can readily be cleaned with fireplace glass cleaner when stove is cold.
 Never scrape with an object that might scratch the glass.
 The type and amount of deposit on the glass is a good indication of the flue pipe and chimney buildup.
 A light brown dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood and therefore relatively clean pipes and chimney.
 On the other hand, a black greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
 This heavy deposit is building up at least as quickly in the chimney.

-WARNING: ONLY USE MATERIALS AND COMPONENTS SUPPLIED OR SPECIFIED BY MANUFACTURER WHEN DOING MAINTENANCE OR REPLACEMENTS.
+WARNING: ONLY USE MATERIALS SUPPLIED BY MANUFACTURER WHEN DOING MAINTE-NANCE OR REPLACEMENTS.

-- 4. DOOR GASKETS The gasket used by Pacific Energy (7/8" medium density fiberglass rope) requires only light pressure to seal.
+4. DOOR GASKETS - The gasket used by Pacific Energy (1/2" medium density fiberglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
-Follow instructions included in the DR31.WDGKIT, kit obtainable from your nearest Pacific Energy dealer. - 5.
-DOOR GLASS Do not slam loading door or otherwise impact glass.
+Follow instructions included in the DRSM.20832 kit obtainable from your nearest Pacific Energy dealer.

+5. DOOR GLASS - Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your dealer.
-Use 9-1/2" x 17-1/2" x 5 mm.
+Use 9-7/8" x 17-7/8" x 5 mm.
 Ceramic glass only.
 Do not substitute with any other type.